Get Started

 ```tsx

-import { $audio, formatDuration } from "@/lib/audio"
+import { $htmlAudio, formatDuration } from "@/lib/html-audio";

-import { useEffect, useState } from "react"
+import { useEffect, useState } from "react";

 function TimeDisplay() {

-const [time, setTime] = useState(0)
+const [time, setTime] = useState(0);

 useEffect(() => {

-const updateTime = () => setTime($audio.getCurrentTime())
+const updateTime = () => setTime($htmlAudio.getCurrentTime());

-const interval = setInterval(updateTime, 100)
+const interval = setInterval(updateTime, 100);

-return () => clearInterval(interval)
+return () => clearInterval(interval);

-}, [])
+}, []);

-return {formatDuration(time)}
+return {formatDuration(time)};

 }